What is the difference between the OPT & CPT?

 Length of Training:

-No max, however working for over 12 months on CPT eliminates your eligibility for OPT.
+No max, however working for over 12 months on CPT eliminates your eligibility

 To continue your education/job journey, these additional resources will be helpful: